Alternative funding with competitive rates for small businesses and startups in 13 states.

 - South Carolina

-A LiftFund business loan is financing designed to help small businesses and startups cover relatively small expenses.
+A LiftFund business loans are financing options designed to help small businesses and startups cover relatively small expenses.
+It has four business loan options you can apply for.

 - SBA 504 loan.
-A low-interest government-guaranteed loan for commercial real estate and equipment loans.
+A low-interest government-guaranteed loan for commercial real estate and equipment.

 - Goldman Sachs Houston and Dallas loans.
 A program that offers loans of $50,000 to $400,000 to cover a variety of business needs.
 It’s best for larger, more established businesses that can prove they create jobs in economically disadvantaged areas.